duxsco/gentoo-installation/docs/ssh_server.md

 !!! note

-    For "dispatch-conf" to work for the change in "/usr/local/sbin", you need to execute the following command after creation of "/usr/local/sbin/._cfg0000_firewall.nft":
+    For "dispatch-conf" to work for the following change in "/usr/local/sbin", you need to execute the following command after creation of "/usr/local/sbin/._cfg0000_firewall.nft":

     ```shell
     dispatch-conf /usr/local/sbin